Gift Card

 to capture some ADA amount to be locked.
 Technically the validators allow for any assets

-to be locked but it's easy to just support ADA for now.
+to be locked but it's easier to just support ADA for now.
 Along with an input, we want a button

 that when clicked will run a function that builds, signs, and submits a transaction.
 When